AlexanderBraum/PublicKeycloakApiClient/readme.md

 - There is a fluent wrapper around the generated ApiClient, which allows you to write more declarative code.
 This is not a full fluent wrapper.
 - The Fluent ApiClient is updated periodically to keep up with demand.
 If you need a specific feature, please open an issue or pull request.

-## source code
+## Source code
 - [GitHub repo: Keycloak.ApiClient](https://github.com/AlexanderBraum/PublicKeycloakApiClient)

 # Project files:
-- KeycloakApiClientFactory,cs: Factory class to create an instance of the KeycloakApiClient with authentication.
+- KeycloakApiClientFactory.cs: Factory class to create an instance of the KeycloakApiClient with authentication.
 - KeycloakApiClient.cs: The main ApiClient class, generated from the OpenAPI specification with NSwagStudio.
 - source/nswag.nswag: NSwag configuration file for generating the ApiClient.
 - source/keycloak__openapi.json: Copy of the OpenAPI specification file for Keycloak, used to generate the ApiClient.